Curriculum Negative Mining For Temporal Networks: Introduction

 \section{Introduction}

 Temporal networks have gained popularity in recent years due to their capacity to capture the evolving nature inherent in diverse domains, such as social networks~\cite{kn:Liu2021Enhancing, kn:Panzarasa2009uci, kn:shetty2004Enron}, recommendation systems~\cite{kn:bennett2007Netflix,kn:kumar2019jodie}, financial transactions~\cite{kn:pareja2019evolvegcn}, transport~\cite{kn:Schafer2014flights}, and political networks~\cite{kn:Fowler2006USLegis, kn:Huang2020Laplacian, kn:MacDonald2015UNTrade}.
 Unlike their static counterparts, these networks support additions, deletions, and changes in the features of nodes and edges over time by modeling a sequence of time-stamped events.
-To best leverage this temporal information, Temporal Graph Neural Networks (TGNNs)~\cite{kn:goyal2018dynamicgem,kn:kumar2019jodie,kn:rossi2020tgn,kn:sankar2019dysat,kn:seo2016gcrn,kn:trivedi2019dyrep,kn:xu2020tgat} have been developed.
+To best leverage this temporal information, Temporal Graph Neural Networks (TGNNs)~\cite{kn:pareja2019evolvegcn,kn:kumar2019jodie,kn:rossi2020tgn,kn:sankar2019dysat,kn:manessi2020dynamic,kn:trivedi2019dyrep,kn:xu2020tgat} have been developed.

 Similar to static graph models, TGNNs~\cite{kn:rossi2020tgn,kn:xu2020tgat} employ negative sampling techniques to prevent the models from being overwhelmed by a disproportionally high number of negative over positive samples and enhance the models' efficiency.
 The most straightforward approaches often adopted are random sampling and recent sampling~\cite{kn:rossi2020tgn,kn:xu2020tgat}.
 However, temporal networks introduce two unique challenges that particularly undermine these approaches: \textit{positive sparsity} and \textit{positive shift}. \textit{Positive sparsity} emerges as the inclusion of a temporal dimension significantly increases the negative-to-positive ratio by the number of timestamps, compared to static graphs.
-Consequently, random sampling in this context tends to produce a multitude of irrelevant and easily distinguishable negative samples, offering little to no value. \textit{Positive shift}, on the other hand, occurs as the relationships between nodes change over time; for instance, in recommendation systems, users' preferences are likely to evolve~\cite{kn:kumar2019jodie}.
+Consequently, it becomes particularly challenging to identify meaningful negative samples for training temporal networks, necessitating either the synthesis of additional positive samples or a more careful selection of negative ones. \textit{Positive shift}, on the other hand, occurs as the relationships between nodes change over time; for instance, in recommendation systems, users' preferences are likely to evolve~\cite{kn:kumar2019jodie}.
 Ignoring this factor may result in training models on outdated information, particularly in datasets spanning long periods.